Need help working from home with your Bentley software? We're here to help - click here

 Starting with version 10.01.01.04, you also have the option to do a dendritic sort.
+This option is at the bottom of the right-click menu in Flextables (see below).
 When this is selected rows are arranged not only by their upstream to downstream connectivity but also grouped by branch.
 Links of a dendritic stormwater network can be well-labeled with the Branch Labeling tool, resulting in a clear designation of links organized into tributary branches.
 After this sort, the first rows appearing will be the elements within the upstream most branch, and appearing in upstream to downstream order within that branch.

 Right click in the drawing plan view, choose "Edit Group", then double click the pipe table (or junction table, if you want to look at junctions).
 This will open a table filtered to only show elements along the path of interest.